Reception: Open doors at 8:35am End 2:55pm til 3:00pm

 Parents have the right to withdraw their child from all or part of the collective worship.
 Should you wish to do so, you are invited to discuss alternative provision for your child with the Headteacher.

-As part of the Government's School Fruit and Vegetable Scheme, each child in School and Nursery recieves a free piece of fruit or vegetable each day.
+As part of the Government's School Fruit and Vegetable Scheme, each child in Nursery, Reception and Years 1 and 2 receives a free piece of fruit or vegetable each day.
 All children are encouraged to try the fruit or vegetable therefore it is important that you advise us of any allergies your child may have.

 Milk is provided for all children.
 Please inform us if your child will not require milk for medical reasons.
 It is government legislation that directs local authorities to make a small charge for the milk.
-Milk money is collected for the whole year £18 which is payable to Leeds City Council.
-Please ask at the School office for details.
+Milk money is collected for the whole year £27 which is payable to Leeds City Council.